samthebest/dump/monorepos.md

  - Have to setup IDEs less often (no need to setup Intellij 10x for 10 different repos for example)
  - Code sharing/reuse is discouraged in multi-repo due to the overhead.
 Suppose module A and B would naturally both depend on C, but instead they each have their own implementation, say C_A and C_B.
 Now if a fix/feature is applied to one, say C_A, it won't get propogated to C_B, or we have to fix the bug twice.
 In large projects this gets much worse.
  - Multirepo is an almost irreversible decision, it's hard to go from a multi to a mono, but it's easy to go from a mono to a multi.

+# Forcing Checks

+All projects can be forced to conformed to same checks, like security checks, file size checks, etc.